Protecting Your Rights After a Driver Flees the Scene

 - Wrongful death damages

-- Medical Payments Coverage (MedPay): Helps pay medical bills regardless of fault and does not require identifying the driver.
+Medical Payments Coverage (MedPay): Pays medical bills regardless of fault and does not require identifying the driver.

-- Health insurance: Can cover treatment while legal claims are pending.
+Health Insurance: Can cover treatment costs while your legal claim is pending.

-- Arizona Crime Victim Compensation Program: Offers limited financial support in qualifying hit-and-run cases involving violent conduct.
+Arizona Crime Victim Compensation Program: Provides limited financial support in qualifying hit-and-run cases involving violent conduct.

 When the Hit-and-Run Driver Is Identified

-When law enforcement identifies the fleeing driver, the legal landscape changes significantly.
-A criminal case may proceed at the same time as your civil claim, but the two processes are separate.
-Criminal charges hold the driver accountable under Arizona law, while the civil case focuses on securing compensation for you.
+When law enforcement locates the fleeing driver, the path to compensation becomes broader.
+A criminal case may proceed simultaneously with your civil claim, but the two are entirely separate processes.
+Criminal charges hold the driver accountable under Arizona law; your civil case focuses on getting you compensated.

 Possible criminal charges may include: